mlflow/mlflow-torchserve/README.md

-# mlflow-torchserve
+# Mlflow-TorchServe

-A plugin that integrates [TorchServe](https://github.com/pytorch/serve) with MLflow pipeline. ``mlflow_torchserve`` enables you to use mlflow to deploy the models built and trained in mlflow pipeline into TorchServe without any extra effort from the user.
-This plugin provides few command line APIs, which is also accessible through mlflow's python package, to make the deployment process seamless.
+A plugin that integrates [TorchServe](https://github.com/pytorch/serve) with MLflow pipeline.
+``mlflow_torchserve`` enables mlflow user to deploy the  mlflow pipeline models into TorchServe .
+Command line APIs of the plugin (also accessible through mlflow's python package) makes the deployment process seamless.

 ## Installation
-For installing and activating the plugin, you only need to install this package which is available in pypi and can be installed with
+Plugin package which is available in pypi and can be installed using

 ```bash
 pip install mlflow-torchserve